Saturday, June 28, 1997

 “Airbag”

-His “voice creates the most remarkable sense of sweetness,” DG-50 “presid[ing] over the melee like a despairing god.”
+His “disarmingly elegant” CC “voice creates the most remarkable sense of sweetness,” DG-50 “presid[ing] over the melee like a despairing god.”
 GN It “has its distinct ranges, highs and lows, but it’s clearly the high one which does the most damage.”
 DG-51

 “Paranoid Android”

-“If you had to play somebody one Radiohead song to convince them of the band's brilliance, it should probably be ‘Paranoid Android.’”
+This is the go-to song “if you had to play somebody one Radiohead song to convince them of the band’s brilliance.”
 RS’11 This is “their first truly original artistic statement” RB and “very possibly the best rock song of the millennium, the last few decades and maybe even ever.”
-PS’16 “They distilled everything that makes them great, the energy, the beauty, the experimentation, the abrasiveness, the gentleness, the fearlessness, the fears, the transcendence of those fears, the songwriting, the musicianship, the uniqueness, the utter, unadulterated brilliance, the whole ball of wax, into one crazy, untamable beast of a song.”
+PM’16 “They distilled everything that makes them great, the energy, the beauty, the experimentation, the abrasiveness, the gentleness, the fearlessness, the fears, the transcendence of those fears, the songwriting, the musicianship, the uniqueness, the utter, unadulterated brilliance, the whole ball of wax, into one crazy, untamable beast of a song.”
 AS “Nothing about ‘Paranoid Android’… makes sense: The chords don’t go together.
 The sections feel jumbled.
 There’s no clear narrative.
 The melodies are too strange.
 The choir sounds cut off.
 The song’s too long!
 But these are also reasons why it's one of Radiohead's best songs.”
 RB

 The video “interestingly seems to reflect the sound as heard.”
 DG-54 “The adventures of the cartoon protagonists seem to match the music.”
 DG-54